polyfy/polylith/readme.md

 [IDEA](https://www.jetbrains.com/idea/)/[Cursive](https://cursive-ide.com).
 Here we will use Cursive, and if you do, make sure you have [tools.deps](https://cursive-ide.com/userguide/deps.html) configured correctly.

 Let's get started by creating a project.
-From the menu, select `File > New > Project from existing source`.
+From the menu, select `File > New > Project from existing sources`.
 Select the `deps.edn` file, the desired version of SDK and finish the wizard.

 Make sure to activate the `:dev` alias (and press the "two arrows" icon to refresh):<br>